 - Application Deadline: The deadline of the applications differs according to the country.
 Please contact with Japanese embassy or consulate general in applicants country.

-- Course Level: Scholarships are available to study and research at graduate level courses at Japanese universities.
+- Course Level: The studentships are available to study and research at graduate level courses at Japanese universities.

 - Study Subject: Applicants should apply for the field of study they majored in at university or its related field.
 Moreover, the fields of study must be subjects which applicants will be able to study and research in graduate courses at Japanese universities.
 The fields of study may be restricted to particular fields by the Japanese Embassy/Consulate General (hereinafter referred to as the “Japanese diplomatic mission”) in the applicant’s country.
 A student who studies medicine, dentistry or welfare science will not be allowed to engage in clinical training such as medical care and operative surgery until he/she obtains a relevant license from the Minister of Health, Labor, and Welfare under applicable Japanese laws.
 Those studying traditional entertainment arts such as Kabuki and classical Japanese dances, or subjects that require practical training in specific technologies or techniques at factories or companies are excluded from this restriction.